omdevteam/om/docs_src/docs/parameters.md

 parameter group, with a brief description of each.

+## binning

+This parameter group contains parameters that control how OM performs binning of a detector data frame using the [`Binning`][om.algorithms.generic.Binning] algorithm.

+**bad_pixel_map_filename (str or None)**
+:  The absolute or relative path to an HDF5 file containing a bad pixel map.
+The map is used to mark areas of the data frame that must be excluded from the calculation of the binned detector image.
+Each pixel in the map must have a value of either 0, meaning that the corresponding pixel in the data frame must be ignored, or 1, meaning that the corresponding pixel must be included in the calculation.
+   If the value of these parameter is *None*, no area is excluded from the calculation.

+     Example: `bad_pixel_mask.h5`

+**bad_pixel_map_hdf5_path (str or None)**
+:  The internal HDF5 path to the data block where the bad pixel map is stored.
+If the value of the `bad_pixel_map_filename` parameter is not *None*, this parameter must also be provided, and cannot be *None*.
+Otherwise it is ignored.

+     Example: `/data/data`

+**bad_pixel_value**
+:  The value written in the pixels of the binned detector image which are considered "bad".
+A pixel of the binned image is considered "bad" if the number of "good" pixels (pixels where the bad pixel map value is 1) in the original bin is lower than `min_good_pix_count`.

+     Example: `-1`

+**bin_size**
+:  The bin size in pixels.

+     Example: `2`

+**detector_type (str)**
+:  The type of detector on which the binning algorithm will be applied.
+The detector types currently supported are:

+     * `cspad`
+     * `pilatus`
+     * `jungfrau1M`
+     * `jungfrau4M`
+     * `epix10k2M`
+     * `rayonix`

+     Example: `eiger16M`

+**min_good_pix_count**
+:  The minimum number of "good" pixels (pixels where the bad pixel map value is 1) in the bin required for the resulting pixel of the binned image to be considered "good".
+The default vaule of this parameter is `bin_size` squared, i.e. all the pixels in the bin must be "good" for the resulting pixel of the binned image to be considered "good" by default.

+     Example: `3`

 ## cheetah

 This parameter group contains parameters that control the behavior of the Cheetah